CaDatPitt/documentation/data-dictionary/mixed-collections.md

   </head>
 </html>

-# Archival Collection Metadata Element Set
+# Mixed Collection Metadata Element Set

 ## Metadata Element List
-Archival collections are described at the collection-level and the item-level and, thus, have two [2] base layer CSVs, one for each level of description.
+Mixed collections are described at the collection-level and the item-level and, thus, have two [2] base layer CSVs, one for each level of description.

 ### Collection Level
 * [Finding Aid Identifier](#finding-aid-identifier)